audibleblink/gorsh/README.md

 __NOTICE__: Requires go 1.11.
 Also, the zStandard compression library in this project uses `cgo` and thus you'll need the mingw compiler on Linux if you want to compile the Windows agents.
-It also only supports GOARCH=amd64, so 32-bit agent use a less efficient gzip algo.
+It also only supports GOARCH=amd64, so 32-bit agents use a less efficient gzip algo.

-And so does the darwin64 until I can figure out a sane way to compile.
+And so does the darwin64 agent, until I can figure out a sane way to compile.

 Roadmap: